-- Application requirements: Completed online application; $65 Application Fee; GPA Minimum: minimum GPA of 3.0 (undergraduate),; transcript(s); 2 letters of recommendation - at least one recommendation must come from a faculty member at an accredited academic institution; Acknowledgement of College of Education Policy on Clearances; Essay
+- Application requirements: Completed online application, $65 Application Fee, GPA Minimum: minimum GPA of 3.0 (undergraduate), transcript(s), proof of English language proficiency, 2 letters of recommendation - at least one recommendation must come from a faculty member at an accredited academic institution, Acknowledgement of College of Education Policy on Clearances, Essay

 - Deadline(s): April 15 for summer semester summer, July 15 for fall semester start, December 15 for spring semester start.
 The application and all supporting materials are due by the listed deadlines.